Bug Bounty Program

 Here are the base rules of the CleanShot Bug Bounty program:

-1. Each report must include the steps necessary to reproduce the issue (Proof of Concept) and demonstrate a real security vulnerability (i.e. having impact on the confidentiality, integrity, or availability of the service).
+1. Each report must demonstrate a real security vulnerability affecting the confidentiality, integrity, or availability of the service.

-2. Provide us with enough time to resolve the issue before making any information public.
+3. Provide us with enough time to resolve the issue before making any information public.

-3. Multiple vulnerabilities caused by the same underlying issue will be awarded one bounty.
+4. Multiple vulnerabilities caused by the same underlying issue will be awarded one bounty.

 Scope

-The following components are considered in scope for the program:
+The following components are in scope:

-1. CleanShot X macOS app.
+1. CleanShot X macOS app:

 Out of scope